MelonKony/millmint/content/utopia/vekllei/society/government.md

 ❖ Read more: *[Gold Sappers](/posts/2021-04-09-sappers/)*
 {{< /hint >}}

 The *Mint Guard* (also *Gold Sappers*) are responsible for the security of financial assets in Vekllei, particularly currency and gold reserves minted and held by the Vekllei National Mint.
+In addition to providing security for Mint sites and infrastructure, the Mint Guard also escorts the transfer of Vekllei currency and gold internationally.

 ##### Judicial Guard of the Parliament Police